dancer1325/aws-cloudfront-developer-guide/doc_source/Introduction.md

 ## How you set up CloudFront to deliver content<a name="HowCloudFrontWorksOverview"></a>

-You create a CloudFront distribution to tell CloudFront where you want content to be delivered from, and the details about how to track and manage content delivery\.
-Then CloudFront uses computers—edge servers—that are close to your viewers to deliver that content quickly when someone wants to see it or use it\.
+* create a CloudFront distribution
+  * == tell CloudFront
+    * where content is delivered from
+    * how to
+      * track & manage content delivery

 ![\[How CloudFront works\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/how-you-configure-cf.png)<a name="HowCloudFrontWorksConfiguration"></a>

-**How you configure CloudFront to deliver your content**
+**How to configure CloudFront -- to deliver -- your content**

-1. You specify *origin servers*, like an Amazon S3 bucket or your own HTTP server, from which CloudFront gets your files which will then be distributed from CloudFront edge locations all over the world\.

-   An origin server stores the original, definitive version of your objects\.
-If you're serving content over HTTP, your origin server is either an Amazon S3 bucket or an HTTP server, such as a web server\.
-Your HTTP server can run on an Amazon Elastic Compute Cloud \(Amazon EC2\) instance or on a server that you manage; these servers are also known as *custom origins\.*
+1. specify *origin servers*
+   1. _Example:_ Amazon S3 bucket, your own HTTP server
+      1. if you're serving content | HTTP -> origin server can be an
+         1. Amazon S3 bucket or
+         2. HTTP server
+            1. _Example:_ web server
+            2. types
+               1. run | Amazon EC2 instances
+               2. *custom origins*
+                  1. == server / you manage
+   2. uses
+      1. CloudFront gets your files from them
+   3. allows
+      1. storing the original, definitive version of your objects

-1. You upload your files to your origin servers\.
+1. TODO: You upload your files to your origin servers\.
 Your files, also known as *objects*, typically include web pages, images, and media files, but can be anything that can be served over HTTP\.

    If you're using an Amazon S3 bucket as an origin server, you can make the objects in your bucket publicly readable, so that anyone who knows the CloudFront URLs for your objects can access them\.
 You also have the option of keeping objects private and controlling who accesses them\.
 See [Serving private content with signed URLs and signed cookies](PrivateContent.md)\.